Holomorphic anomaly equations for the Hilbert scheme of points of a K3 surface: Introduction

 \item in the stable case, where $\taut = \tau^{\ast}(\alpha)$, we let $\taut':=\tau^{\ast} \iota^{\ast}(\alpha)$ where $\iota : \Mbar_{g-1,N+2} \to \Mbar_{g,N}$ is the gluing map, in the unstable case, where $\taut=1$, we set $\taut':=1$, \item $\taut_1, \taut_2$ stands for summing over the K\"unneth decomposition of $\xi^{\ast}(\taut)$ where $\xi$ is the gluing map

 \item we let $\psi_i \in H^2(\Mbar_{g,N}(S^{[n]},\beta+rA))$ be the cotangent line class at the $i$-th marking. \end{itemize} \end{conj}

 Conjecture~\ref{Conj:HAE} determines any $F_{g,\ell}$ up to a finite list of coefficients, where the list is sufficiently short for this to be actually useful in applications.
-For example, the conjecture determines all Gromov-Witten invariants of $S^{[2]}$ from seven elementary computations, see \cite{COT} for the computation in genus $1,2$.
-In \emph{loc.cit.} this then led to an explicit prediction for the counts of genus $2$ curves on hyperk\"ahler fourfolds of $K3^{[2]}$-type.
-(A hyperk\"ahler variety is of $K3^{[n]}$-type if it is deformation equivalent to $S^{[n]}$ for a K3 surface $S$.)
+For example, the conjecture determines all Gromov-Witten invariants of $S^{[2]}$ from seven elementary computations, see \cite{COT} where this leads to a Yau-Zaslow type formula for the counts of genus $2$ curves on hyperk\"ahler fourfolds of $K3^{[2]}$-type.

 For K3 surfaces (the case of the Hilbert scheme of $n=1$ points) the above conjectures are well-known.
-Conjecture~\ref{MCConjecture} was made in \cite{K3xE}, and Conjecture~\ref{Conj: Quasi Jacobi property} reduces to the prediction of Maulik, Pandharipande and Thomas \cite{MPT} that the series $F_{g,\ell}$ are quasi-modular forms for $\Gamma_0(\ell)$.
-The holomorphic anomaly equation (Conjecture~\ref{Conj:HAE}) was conjectured in \cite{BB}.
+In this case, Conjecture~\ref{MCConjecture} was made in \cite{K3xE}, and Conjecture~\ref{Conj: Quasi Jacobi property} reduces to the prediction of Maulik, Pandharipande and Thomas that the series $F_{g,\ell}$ are quasi-modular forms for $\Gamma_0(\ell)$, see \cite{MPT}.
+The holomorphic anomaly equation (Conjecture~\ref{Conj:HAE}) was proven in \cite{HAE} for $\ell=1$ and then conjectured in \cite{BB} for arbitrary $\ell$.
 There is also sufficient evidence:

 \begin{thm}[\cite{MPT, HAE, BB}] For $S^{[1]} \cong S$, the above conjectures hold for all $g,N$ and $\ell \in \{ 1,2 \}$. \end{thm}

 For Hilbert schemes of points $S^{[n]}$ with $n>1$ Conjecture~\ref{MCConjecture} was proposed in \cite{ObMC} based on computations using Noether-Lefschetz theory.
 Since then the following strong evidence for all $n \geq 1$ was given: